About me

 My Style

-My go-to approach is attachment focused relational therapy.
-This involves using a combination of Emotion-Focused Therapy (EFT), attachment theory, and Acceptance and Commitment Therapy (ACT) to meet you where you are and provide you with the support that you need.
+My clinical foundation is psychodynamic in nature, however, to give you the most effective support, I integrate and pull from many different types of therapy (such as Emotion-Focused Therapy (EFT), Attachment Theory, and Acceptance and Commitment Therapy (ACT)) in order meet you where you are and provide you with the support that you need.

 My Education & License